EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/database-deployment.md

 Before deploying this cluster, be sure to follow the steps in [Using LetsEncrypt Certificates]( managing-certificates.md#using-trusted-certificates-via-letsencrypt).

-## Deploying Standalone Read-only Replicas
+## Deploying Standalone Read-Only Replicas

 This example illustrates an advanced topology where a pair of read-only replicas is deployed in a different Kubernetes cluster than where the quorum nodes are deployed.